JarrenTay/RS-Checksum-Calc-Perf/README.md

-To Compile C++ on Windows:
+# To Compile C++ on Windows:

-Install MinGW-w64 toolchain: Copied from this link (https://code.visualstudio.com/docs/cpp/config-mingw#_prerequisites)
+## Install MinGW-w64 toolchain: Copied from this link which has pictures (https://code.visualstudio.com/docs/cpp/config-mingw#_prerequisites)

 1. You can download the latest installer from the MSYS2 page or use this direct link to the [installer](https://github.com/msys2/msys2-installer/releases/download/2024-12-08/msys2-x86_64-20241208.exe).